 - view a bunch of science projects you’ve never seen before,

-- listen to 10 outstanding speakers talking about way out (like WAAAAY out) research and technology, and
+- listen to a dozen outstanding speakers (PDF) talking about way out (like WAAAAY out) research and technology, and

 - get a free lunch.

 For absolutely no cost.
 No, really, it’s free.

 The Innovation Nation Conference takes place January 19, 2020.
 Space is limited so register early.
 The conference provides two great opportunities.
 First, representatives from several research groups will talk about their latest projects.
 Check out the conference speakers at http://innovation-nation.ca/speakers.
 At last year’s conference BASEF’s own Emma Mogus was one of the invited speakers – see her bio at http://innovation-nation.ca/speakers/2019-speakers.

 The second opportunity provides a venue for students to show their projects.
 So BASEF attendees, if you still have an intact project why not show it off at the Student Innovation Showcase (PDF).
 Quoting from the conference page http://innovation-nation.ca/student-innovation-showcase:

 “Innovation Nation would like to invite university, college and high school students to showcase their most innovative class science projects or science fair entries.

 The showcase will be in a science-fair format.
 Each individual/team will be provided with a table to display their project.
 Conference participants and showcase judges will be visiting each table.”